RoseHst/Reproduction-Listening-to-Accents/README.md

 1. Download the Sciebo app here: https://hochschulcloud.nrw/de/download/index.html.
 Log in and navigate to the folder, making sure that is synced locally.
 The path to the local folder should look like this: ```[YOUR PATH]/sciebo/reproduction_artefacts/data```

-4. Clone the repository to get a local copy of the repository including symlinks.
-Copy this into your terminal.
+4. Clone the repository to get a local copy of the repository including symlinks by copying this to your terminal:

    ``` git clone <https://github.com/RoseHst/Reproduction-Listening-to-Accents>.git```